ckaestne/seai/lectures/01_introduction/intro.md

 ## Motivation, Syllabus, and Introductions

-Spring 2021, Eunsuk Kang & Christian Kaestner
+Spring 2022, Eunsuk Kang & Christian Kaestner

 ---

-# Lecture Logistics during a Pandemic
+# We are back online :(

 If you can hear me, open the participant panel in Zoom and check "yes"

 ![Zoom interface](zoomvote.png)

 ----
-## First of: This is not normal.
+## This is not normal.
 We understand.

 ![Fire](https://www.abc27.com/wp-content/uploads/sites/55/2020/08/AP20232111894684.jpg)
 <!-- .element: class="stretch" -->